 Relevant training may include:

 Another way to help your employees recognize AI-generated content is by exposing them to it.
-Schlechter says that, after some practice, people can identify common signs that indicate a piece of content was not written by a real person.
+Schlechter says that, after some practice, people can better understand AI and identify common signs that indicate a piece of content was not written by a real person.

 In addition to these lessons, Monroe emphasizes the importance of business owners teaching employees to have a healthy suspicion when evaluating potential signs of identity theft attempts and successes.